devtodollars/mvp-boilerplate/README.md

 ## Pricing

 I open sourced the code but decided to close source the detailed documentation.
-You could either **spend 20+ hours** piecing together documentation from separate websites or support me and purchase detailed guides to get you up and running as fast as possible.
+You could either **spend 20+ hours** piecing together documentation from separate websites or support me and purchase detailed guides to get you up and running in 17 minutes.

 **Early Bird Special:** Prices will go up by $50 on April 20th.